 I planned on making Cinco de Mayo cookies but, time slipped away.
 I can’t believe April has come and gone and Mother’s Day is almost here.
-I guess time flies when you’re having fun and we all know decorating cookies is definitely fun.
+I guess time flies when you’re having fun and we all know decorating chili pepper cookies is definitely fun.
 Even though my Cinco de Mayo cookies are late I thought better late than never.
 Then I decided since I am already late, why not turn this into a tutorial on how to shade Cinco de Mayo cookies?
 I will show more later but for now lets focus on airbrushing a few chili pepper cookies.
 It is very simple and it only takes a few seconds to achieve a shaded affect.

-Supplies for Cinco de Mayo Cookies:
+Supplies for Chili Pepper Cookies:

 15 Second Icing in the following colors in a piping bag with a #2 tip: